 The town has an interesting historical centre, based around the cathedral and surrounding streets and has several interesting monuments to discover.

 The principal monument that dominates the skyline of Moulins is the Cathedral of Notre-Dame et Sacre-Coeur, which started life in the 14th century as a monastery and church.
 The cathedral falls in two distinct parts - the choir that dates from the 15th century and was part of the original collegial church, and the remainder including the nave and towers that was added in the 19th century.

 Highlights on the outside of the cathedral include the belltowers, and there is a great deal of interest inside including the extensive stained glass windows, an exceptional triptych by an unknown 15th century painter with the central panel depicting the virgin mary and baby Jesus, a statue of the lamentation of Christ and a statue of the black virgin and child.

-One noteworthy building is the belltower known as jacquemart that was originally part of the defenses of the town.
-Dating from the 16th century the name comes from the automated characters that emerge to ring the bells each hour.
+Another noteworthy building is the belltower known as Jacquemart and that was originally part of the defenses of the town.
+Dating from the 16th century the name of the tower comes from the automated characters that emerge to ring the bells each hour.

-In the historical centre of Moulins you can also see some interesting medieval houses, both half-timbered and in brick and stone designs, while other grand buildings include the Palace of Justice and the Town Hall.
+Elsewhere in the historical centre of Moulins you can see some interesting medieval houses, both half-timbered and in brick and stone designs, while other grand buildings include the Palace of Justice and the Town Hall.

-Elsewhere in Moulins don't miss the mausoleum of the Duke of Montmorency (in the Chapel of the Ancient Convent); the Church of Saint-Pierre; a tower that is a remaining part of the chateau of the dukes of bourbon, and the 18th century bridge - the Pont Régemortes.
+Other monuments include the mausoleum of the Duke of Montmorency in the Chapel of the Ancient Convent; the Church of Saint-Pierre; a tower that is a remaining part of the chateau of the Dukes of Bourbon, and the 18th century bridge - the Pont Régemortes.